-London-based Polish artist Alicja Dobrucka’s interest focuses upon topics concerning cultural identity and cultural transfer.
-Rather intrigued by the point where cultures meet and merge Alicja’s artistic practice explores the new possibilities that come out of such encounters.
+Alicja Dobrucka is a London based Polish photographer, most of all, her interest focuses upon topics concerning cultural identity and cultural transfer.
+Initially, rather intrigued by the point where cultures meet and merge, first and foremost, Alicja’s artistic practice explores the new possibilities that come out of such encounters.

-As an artist, Alicja considers it rather more important that the work can move and be understood by a variety of people with no knowledge whatsoever of critical theory.
-Her projects pose questions about vulnerability, youth, motherhood, domesticity and the passage of time.
+Primarily, as an artist, Alicja considers it rather more important that the work can move and be understood by a variety of people with no knowledge whatsoever of critical theory.
+Importantly, her projects pose questions about vulnerability, youth, motherhood, domesticity and finally, the passage of time.

 Key factsView CV

 - BA in Fine Art Photography, London College of Communications, University of the Arts, London (2009/2011).

 - Awards include Deutsche Bank Fine Art Award and Grant in Photography (2010), Sotiri Prize, Korce, Albania (2011)

 - Collections include the Krakow Museum of Photography, Poland, Kiyosato Museum of Photographic Arts, Japan and Space 118 Collection, Mumbai, India.